jorgegorka/da-vinci/README.md

 #### What is available:
 * Basic login and password recovery
-* Create account desactivated (only admins can create accounts).
+* Create account deactivated (only admins can create accounts).
 * Setup script that bootstrap the app and database created.
   * To execute run meteor:
       `meteor shell`